 Working for Huffer was a great time for me.
-I designed 5 ranges for them over 2 years and worked with some genious people.
-After leaving Huffer, I worked at Shortland Street in the warbdrobe department, and after that I decided that it was time to start my own venture.
-Around this time, I met a very influencial Alexander Bunnett, and together we started brain storming around starting a jewellery brand.
-We noticed there was a gap in the market for something more beautiful, timeless and quality as aposed to your grunge jewellery that is saturating the market as present.
+I designed 5 ranges for them over 2 years and worked with some genius people.
+After leaving Huffer, I worked at Shortland Street in the wardrobe department, and after that I decided that it was time to start my own venture.
+Around this time, I met a very influential Alexander Bunnett, and together we started brain storming around starting a jewellery brand.
+We noticed there was a gap in the market for something more beautiful, timeless and quality as apposed to your grunge jewellery that is saturating the market as present.
 After researching our avenues Naveya & Sloane began to take shape to what is now a successfully growing jewellery brand.
 I love timeless elegance and hope that New Zealand woman will find a refreshing change in my designs and style from what you will currently find in the market.

 What is it about jewellery design that you love, and how does it differ from designing clothes?

 There is a beautiful process involved in designing and manufacturing Jewellery.
 The industry has that old world feel to it being immersed in heritage and tradition.
 There is a great deal of work involved in crafting a single piece of Jewellery, from the initial sketch to the carving of the wax, to setting the final gemstones.
 This amazingly involved process makes it even more appealing to work with as it makes the end product that much more precious.
 I also love the challenges of designing on such an intricate scale.
 You are working within the tiniest of millimeters to create something proportionally correct, comfortable and quality.

 What inspired your debut collection, and what inspires you in general?